build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ## Implementation

-To implement our data processing pipeline, we need .to create an EMR cluster that will run our ETL jobs and an S3 bucket to store the raw and processed data.
+To implement our data processing pipeline, we need to create an EMR cluster that will run our ETL jobs and an S3 bucket to store the raw and processed data.
 Then we can start our job on the cluster.

 ### Step 1: Create an EMR Cluster